web-engineering/web-engineering-textbook/source/git_basics.md

 Git is a **distributed vcs** - it does not depend on one central repository, every repository is created equal.
 You  can transfer code in "both directions".
 You can work online and offline.
-Its architecture is not fixed: if one server breaks down, you can move to new server without any trouble.
+Its architecture is not fixed: if one server breaks down, you can move to a new server without any trouble.

 Branching and merging is easy in git.